| Saxophone | Piano | Clarinet | Music Composition | Jazz Improvisation | Jewish Studies |

 About 613 Music Academy

-613 Music Academy, located in Chandler, Arizona, is a premier center for music education with a strong focus on Jazz Studies and improvisation.
+613 Music Academy, located in Phoenix, Arizona, is a premier center for music education with a strong focus on Jewish Music Education.
 We provide students of all ages and skill levels with high-quality private music lessons, ensemble coaching, and performance opportunities designed to build both technical skill and creative confidence.

-Our private lessons establish a solid foundation in music knowledge, offering students the choice between a general music curriculum or a specialized focus in areas such as jazz theory, lead sheet reading, improvisation, and advanced musicianship.
+Our private lessons establish a solid foundation in music knowledge, offering students the choice between a general music curriculum or a specialized focus in areas such as jazz theory, music composition, improvisation, Jewish Music Studies, and advanced musicianship.

 Beyond private instruction, 613 Music Academy proudly offers jazz band clinics, workshops, and school visits, bringing our passion for jazz education directly into the community.
 These programs are tailored to help student ensembles strengthen their understanding of jazz style, phrasing, and group interaction while nurturing a deeper appreciation for the art of improvisation.